 To Help You Beyond Valentine’s Day

-We have a lot of articles and resources and web site links, which could help you in this mission.
+In addition, we have a lot of articles and resources and linked articles, to help you in this mission.
 Please take advantage of them by praying, reading, and gleaning what we make available.
-And then put into practice that, which God shows you to do.
+And then JUST DO IT one intentional action at a time!

 “I hope your Valentine’s Day was fun.
 But wouldn’t it be a lot more fun if this became your Valentine’s Year?

 We believe it can be.
 We know that from personal experience.
 And to help you in your experiences all year long with each other, we have additional suggestions in the Romantic Ideas topic on this web site.
-They can be helpful if you’re romantically challenged, and/or need additional ideas.
+They can be especially helpful if you’re romantically challenged, and/or need additional ideas.
 They’ve sure helped us, and we hope they will help you too!

 More from Marriage Missions